-Standard 4.2.4 includes requirements for the production of raw milk products where it can be demonstrated that processing ensures that pathogenic microorganisms that may be present in the raw milk are reduced to safe levels.
+Standard 4.2.4 includes requirements for the production of raw milk cheese where it can be demonstrated that processing ensures that pathogenic microorganisms that may be present in the raw milk are reduced to safe levels.
 This is achieved through:

-- 1. Controls on production, collection and transport that ensure the initial level of an identified hazard in the raw milk at the start of processing will not impact on the safety of the final product. - 2.
-The intrinsic physico-chemical characteristics of the raw milk product do not support growth. - 3.
+- Controls on production, collection and transport that ensure the initial level of an identified hazard in the raw milk at the start of processing will not impact on the safety of the final product. - 2.
+The intrinsic physico-chemical characteristics of the raw milk cheese do not support growth. - 3.
 Controls during processing that result in no net increase in hazard levels during manufacture.

-3. VALIDATION REQUIREMENTS
+3. Validation requirements

-Validation of the process criteria for a raw milk product must demonstrate that the combination of process steps used during manufacture reduces to safe levels any pathogens that may be present in the raw milk.
-For raw milk cheese the process steps should ensure there is no net increase of pathogens during processing and the cheese does not support their growth.
+Validation of the process criteria for a raw milk cheese must demonstrate that the combination of process steps used during manufacture reduces to safe levels any pathogens that may be present in the raw milk.
+The process steps should ensure there is no net increase of pathogens during processing and the cheese does not support their growth.